wormhole-foundation/wormhole-icco/WHITEPAPER.md

     Each contributor receives excess contributions proportional to their contribution amount (individualContribution / totalContributions \* totalExcessContributions)
 - Emits a `SaleSealed` packet - indicated to the Contributor contracts that the sale was successful
 - Emits another `SaleSealed` packet if the sale accepts Solana tokens as collateral.
 The message is in the same format as the original `SaleSealed` packet, but only contains information regarding Solana token allocations.
 This is necessary due to VAA size contraints on Solana.
-- Bridges the relevant share of offered tokens to the Contributor contracts
+- Bridges the relevant share of offered tokens to the Contributor contracts.
+- Refunds the `refundRecipient` sale tokens during a fixed-price sale if the maxRaise parameter is not exceeded.

 Or in case the goal was not met, it:

 - Emits a `SaleAborted` packet.
-- Allows a permissionless method `claimRefund` to be called for the `refundRecipient`
+- Refunds the sale tokens to the `refundRecipient`

 The Contributor contracts has two functions to consume the relevant attestations:

 - `saleSealed()`
   - Starts to accept claims of users acquired tokens via `claimAllocation()`
-    - Also pays out excess contributions
+  - Starts to accept claims of users excess contributions via `claimExcessContribution()`
   - Bridges the raised funds over to the recipient
 - `saleAborted()`
   - Starts to accept refund claims via `claimRefund()`